JoseOcasio1994/Portfolio/README.md

 ![Jose](https://github.com/JoseOcasio1994/Portfolio/blob/master/Resources/Jose.PNG?raw=true)

-I am a Game Programmer currently enrolled in Florida Interactive Entertainment Academy and interested in VR, RPG, and Puzzle games.
-I have some experience with Unity 5, Unreal Engine 4, C/C++/C#, and Perforce.
+I am a Game Programmer and recent graduate of Florida Interactive Entertainment Academy and interested in VR, RPG, MMOs, and FPS.
+I have experience with Unity 5, Unreal Engine 4, C/C++/C#, and Perforce.
 As of the creation of this website, I have developed 7 games with 7 diverse groups of people, with one group where I was lead programmer.
 5 of those games are 2-week rapid prototypes, 1 is a semester long educational VR game, and the last is the 2-semester long Capstone that is the core of FIEA.
+I also have a game about to be published on Steam.
 I am interested in learning more about the engines/languages I use, hope to become a great asset for the next company I work for, and desire to make enjoyable games.

 # Games